Home Run Apple: History

 The Home Run Apple was originally installed at Shea Stadium in 1980 as a way to improve the atmosphere at New York Mets games, and an apple was chosen as a play on New York City's nickname of the "Big Apple".
 When it was first constructed, it was made of fiberboard and came out of a top hat with the slogan "Mets Magic" (this was replaced a few years later with the words "Home Run").
-However, the Mets won only 67 games during the 1980 season and the Home Run Apple became known as "Harazin's folly".
+However, the Mets won only 67 games during the 1980 season.

 Often the Apple would get stuck, which necessitated an electrician to be sent to repair it.
 Over time the Apple became misshapen (due to periodic harsh weather conditions) and was hard to maintain, with a Mets executive stating, "It was just totally fabricated out of plaster layered on top of a metal screen with a wood frame inside".